 What Is Web-Based Training?
-An eLearning Guide (2024)
+An eLearning Guide (2025)

 Upskilling and reskilling is one of the largest L&D trends happening in organizations across the globe in the post-COVID era.
 According to the 2021 Workplace Learning Report, 59% of L&D professionals say that upskilling and reskilling are their highest priority.

 The reason?
-A huge shift in the way businesses operates, with a new, heavy reliance on cutting-edge technology and software that is reshaping the way processes work – allowing organizations to operate at a higher level, driving productivity and revenue.
+A huge shift in the way businesses operate, with a new, heavy reliance on cutting-edge technology and software that is reshaping the way processes work – allowing organizations to operate at a higher level, driving productivity and revenue.
 This is known as digital transformation.

 However, with the rise of remote and hybrid workplaces, new dynamic learning requirements, and the higher cost of employee training, traditional classroom learning styles are no longer an effective or practical employee training method.